Sofia Khan is Not Obliged: Synopsis

 The book follows the eponymous heroine Sofia Khan through the difficulties of navigating the dating world as a Muslim girl living in London whilst working in publishing.
 The narrative charts her various different interactions with her love interests, beginning with her first boyfriend Imran.
 Imran asks her to move in with his family, in a house connected to theirs via a connecting door, a request which earns him the nickname 'hole-in-the-wall' and subsequently marks the end of their relationship.
 Sofia's next love interest is Naim, but again things fail to work out.
 On the tube one day, Sofia is called a 'terrorist' by a man she accidentally bumps into, but the train leaves before she is able to do anything about it.

 When she gets to her meeting, the publishing company she works for have asked Sofia to write a Muslim dating manual, documenting her dating experiences as a British Muslim.
 She is given a sizeable advance on the book.
 The book also follows her friends' experience too, such as her friend Suj's relationship with a black man and her friend Hannah's decision to enter a polygamous relationship as a second wife.

-She has struck up an unlikely friendship with her tattooed Irish neighbour Conall, who is proving to be an unlikely source of strength during these trying times.
+She has struck up an unlikely friendship with her tattooed Irish neighbour, Conall, who is proving to be an unlikely source of strength during these trying times.
 Out of the blue her father has a heart attack and Sofia decides given her lack of dating success to marry Imran after all, as she feels this will make her family happy.

 Preparations are made for the marriage, Sofia tells Conall that she is to be married and he reveals he is going to Afghanistan and will be away for three months.
 Sofia is set to be married but then has a conversation with Imran where he reveals that he wants her to take his name, a notion she firmly rejects.
 This sparks a realisation in Sofia that this union is not what she wants, and she calls off the wedding then without telling her family.
 Sofia has a meeting with Brammers at the publishing house, who informs her that her book needs more sex in it, as this is what the reading public want.
 When Sofia expresses her reluctance, Brammers explains that some sex will distract the reader from questioning why Sofia chooses to live her life the way that she does.
 She is then at Conall's when the news breaks about the failed engagement and the family descends into uproar.
-The book then jumps forward to Sofia's father having passed away.
+The book then jumps forward to Sofia's father having died.